ndombrowski/Phylogeny_tutorial/README.md

 The script catfasta2phyml.pl comes from: https://github.com/nylander/catfasta2phyml so please use this link for citing this script.

-Additionally, if you found this tutorial useful and use it in your work, feel free to add a link to this repository to your methods section.
+Additionally, if you found this tutorial useful and use it in your work and you reuse some of the code feel free to link to this repository to your methods section.